janverschelde/PHCpack/src/doc/source/options.rst

 will give two generic points on the sphere, computed in quad double precision.

-phc -m : mixed volume Computation via lift+prune and MixedVol
+phc -m : mixed volume computation via lift+prune and MixedVol
 -------------------------------------------------------------

 The menu choices of ``phc -m`` are a subset of the menu of ``phc -r``.